emberjs/website/source/blog/2019-02-08-the-ember-times-issue-84.md

 Be kind,

-Jessica Jordan, Amy Lam, the crowd and the Learning Team
+Jessica Jordan, Amy Lam, Kenneth Larsen, the crowd and the Learning Team